euroargodev/argopy/docs/advanced-tools/performances/index.rst

 Internals
 ~~~~~~~~~

-The schematic below describes how **argopy** is organized internally to handle an user requests through the data fetching
+The schematic below describes how **argopy** is organized internally to handle an user request through the data fetching
 facade :class:`DataFetcher`.
 We clearly see from this schematic that only the pre-processing component of the internal
 workflow is parallelized.